enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

   curl 'https://www.ebi.ac.uk/ena/browser/api/fasta/search?result=sequence&query=last_updated%3E%3D2019-08-01%20AND%20last_updated%3C%3D2019-08-05&limit=5' -o fasta.txt

 We have added limits to the above examples to only return 5 records.
-Use limit=0 to retrieve ALL matching records.
+Remove the limit param or use limit=0 to retrieve ALL matching records.
 You can search using the sequence, coding or non-coding data type endpoints.
 In general when using the API search it is important to be as specific as possible with your query to save on downloading sequences that you do not require.